convertigo/c8osdk-angular/projects/c8osdkangular/README.md

 * **sync**: a bi-directional replication (same that doing replicate_pull and replicate_push at the same time)
 * **replicate_pull**: an unidirectional replication from the server to the client.
 * **replicate_push**: a unidirectional replication from the client to the server

+Theses replications can be done in mode continuous, so if a new document is created its instantaneously replicated to the other side.

 Also you can monitor the progress of the replications, and be notified of any error or result...